Pahlaj-Sharma/2602K-KryptoKnights_Code_2025-2026/README.md

 This repository contains the C++ codebase for VEX V5 Robotics Team 2602K.
 Our robot is engineered to compete in the Push Back game.
 Our primary strategy focuses on creating a robust autonomous program.

-This project leverages the **PROS** (Purdue Robotics Operating System) framework for all robot low-level control, sensor integration, and motor management.
-For advanced autonomous movement and precise robot localization, we integrate the **LemLib** library, utilizing its robust odometry and motion control capabilities.
+This project leverages the **PROS** framework for all robot low-level control, sensor integration, and motor management.
+For advanced autonomous movement and precise robot localization.

 ## 📜 Copyright and License